Fraction-like rates from preferential voting: Zermelo's method of strengths

-The next theorem is the core result for the compatibility between the decomposition condition~\llfd\ and the continuity of the rates with respect to the data. \ensep Let us recall that a maximizing sequence means a sequence $\flrn\in\phiset$ such that $F(\flrn)$ approaches the lowest upper bound of $F$ on $\phiset$.
+The next theorem is the core result for ensuring at the same time both the condition of unanimous decomposition and the continuity of the ratings with respect to the data. \ensep Let us recall that a maximizing sequence means a sequence $\flrn\in\phiset$ such that $F(\flrn)$ approaches the lowest upper bound of $F$ on $\phiset$.

-\begin{theorem}[Statements (a) and (b) are proved in \cite{ze}; results related to~(c) are contained in \cite{cg}] Assume that there exists a top dominant irreducible component $\xst$.
+\begin{theorem}[Statements (a) and (b) are contained in \cite{ze}] Assume that there exists a top dominant irreducible component $\xst$.
 In this case:

 \iim{a} There is a unique $\flr\in\phisetb$ such that any maximizing sequence converges to $\flr$.